 High Pointe Dance Staff

-Arissa Sanders is the owner and director of High Pointe Performing Arts Studio.
+Arissa Sanders is the Director of High Pointe Performing Arts Studio.
 She started teaching as a sophomore in high school and gained a huge passion for working with dancers.
 Arissa is a graduate of Bentonville High School and has a degree in Exercise Science.
 She was Miss Arkansas Valley in 2008 and went on to compete for Miss Arkansas.
 Arissa was selected as a VIP (very important performer) for Dance Olympus and toured nationally with them working with amazing instructors including, Sarah Jo Fazio, Sam Fiorello, and Ian Klein.
 She was also selected for Junior and Senior dancer of the year throughout her competition years.
 Arissa had the pleasure of working with the great Ms. Peggie Wallis where she grew a love for ballet.
 Arissa went on to dance with the Tulsa Ballet Company and performed in their world premier of the newly choreographed, Nutcracker and in the North Carolina Dance Theatre version of Snow White, as the Blue Bird.
 She was then offered a spot and participated in their summer intensive.
 Arissa was a UDA (Universal Dance Association) Staff member and had the wonderful opportunity to work with multiple dance teams and amazing instructors from all over the country.
 Arissa has won numerous choreography awards and her students have won technique awards and top overall placements at competitions.
-She has choreographed for Bentonville dance teams and is currently the Rogers 9th grade choreographer and Rogers Varsity kick choreographer.
+She has choreographed for Bentonville and Rogers dance teams and is currently the Lincoln Junior High Assistant Coach and choreographer.
 Arissa continues her dance education by attending Broadway Dance Center over the summer and takes multiple convention/workshop classes throughout the year.

 I was born in Belgium, where at age 7, I started training at Belgian’s only professional ballet school; Royal Ballet School of Antwerp.
 At 12, I was accepted to the Kirov Academy of Ballet in D.C. on full scholarship.
 After three years at the Kirov, exclusively training Vaganova, I spent a year at the Rock School in Philadelphia on full scholarship.
 When I was 17 I moved to Miami to attend the Miami City Ballet School, where I was exposed to Balanchine’s technique and ballets.
 I had the opportunity to understudy with the company for Nutcracker, and Giselle, as well as Balanchine’s ballets: Square Dance, and Allegro Brilliante.
 I have been intensively trained in Classical ballet, but have been exposed to Jazz and modern as well.
 Over the years I was accepted to prestigious summer programs such as The Kirov Academy of Ballet, School of American Ballet, ABT NY, Miami City Ballet, Royal Ballet school, and École de Danse Classique de Monte Carlo (France).